zakcali/wos2quartile-converter/README.md

 # wos to quartile converter
-export web of science output to excel file
+export web of science output to Full Content "Tab delimited file", extends wit .txt

-save-as excel file to csv

-use this tool to read csv file
+use this tool to read tab delimited file

 save as csv file to get Quartile/AHCI results

 # Example directory contents:
-sample-input.xls : WOK export file, "full record"

-sample-input.csv : above file is exported as csv to be imported to wos2quartile-converter
+sample-input.txt : to be imported to wos2quartile-converter

 sample-output-16 articles.csv : Output of wos2quartile-converter without ticking "Split authors" box, by clicking "Save csv" button